pongstr/dotfiles/README.md

 ### Initialize Dotfiles

-Once bootstrapped, you may run these dotfiles in this specific order:
+Once bootstrapped, you may run these dotfiles in any order except for:

+1. `.rvm`: installs and sets the specific version of ruby.
+2. `.gems`: if installed before `.rvm` it will fail because it will install to the system's default path and you will need to `sudo` to install into it.

 ```bash
 # Install `ruby-2.1.1` and set it as default